kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 ### Pod Group priorities

 Prioritizing pod groups across each other requires answering the question: "What is pod group priority?".
 Up until now, only individual pods have assigned priority.
-But nothing prevents individual pods forming a `PodGroup` from being heterogeneous and having different priorities.

-Intuitively, the priority of a `PodGroup` in such case would be the "minimum of priorities of pods that belong to it" - any pod with a priority higher than that can e.g. preempt our pod group.
-But intuition is not enough here.
+For homogenous `PodGroup` the priority of a PodGroup should be the same priority as the priority of individual pods that form the group.

+We can also think about heterogenous `PodGroup` where individual pods have different priorities.
+However, that case rises following questions:
+- what should be the priority of the `PodGroup` in the scheduling queue.
+- what should be the priority of the `PodGroup` when it is considered as a preemption victim.

+For the first question the natural answer is that each Pod should become a separate scheduling unit, with the priority.
+With that, the pods from `PodGroup` should also become a separate PreemptionUnits.
+In that case, one can ask why should we join such pods in a `PodGroup` in the first place.
+As we do not find an use case for that, we will continue with the assumption that all pods, even heterogenous, within `PodGroup` should have the same priority.

-As described in user stories above, a simple static priority doesn't seem to be enough.
+Additionally, as described in user stories above, a simple static priority doesn't seem to be enough.
 Arguably it is not even a single priority because a priority used for scheduling can be different than the priority that should be used for preemption.
 So in the ideal world a workload owner should be able to: